 Programs: Montessori School of Columbia

-Bio: Ben is one of South Carolina's strongest players and is the 2016 SC Champion.
-Ben has been teaching chess since high school and his students have also become succesful chess players.
+Bio: Ben is one of South Carolina's strongest players and is the 2016 SC Champion in classical, rapid, and blitz chess.
+Ben has been teaching chess since high school and his students have also become successful chess players.
 Ben is renowned for his fast tactical vision and creativity.

 USCF Rating: 1761